‘FACT’ REPORT REVEALS MUCH ABOUT 41 FAITH GROUPS, INCLUDING ELCA

 The work was funded by the Lilly Endowment.
-Project principals are Carl S. Dudley and David Roozen of the Hartford Seminary, Hartford, Conn.
+Project principals are Carl S. Dudley and David Roozen of the Hartford International University, Hartford, Conn.
 Dr. Kenneth W. Inskeep, director, ELCA Department for Research and Evaluation, was principal investigator for the ELCA portion of the project.
 The Rev. Robert N. Bacher, executive for administration, ELCA Office of the Bishop, was also extensively involved in the project.

 Most of the 832 “key informants” for the ELCA were pastors, Inskeep said.
 Results are intended to help the ELCA better understand what other congregations are doing with regard to worship, spiritual growth, history, leadership, being inviting and inclusive, community outreach and managing and leading, he said.
 “We have already been able to learn a lot about the factors

 that lead to membership growth in ELCA congregations,” Inskeep said.
 “We believe that this project will significantly enhance our knowledge, because it gives us the ability to do denominational comparisons.”